coleenquadros/configuration/docs/app-sre/continuous-delivery-in-app-interface.md

 Environment parameters can be used to template saas file parameters.
 For example, if `ENV_PARAMETER` is defined in the environment file parameters, it can be reused in a saas file parameters: `SAAS_PARAMETER: ${ENV_PARAMETER}/api/example`.

+Environment parameters must not be duplicated.
+If defined in an environment file they cannot be defined again with the same value in a saas file consuming the environment.

 ## Automatically generated parameters

 In addition to the supplied parameters, there are additional parameters which are generated automatically: